P. J. Walker: Carolina Panthers

-On March 25, 2020, Walker signed a two-year contract with the Carolina Panthers worth up to $1.5 million, reuniting him with former Temple head coach Matt Rhule.
+On March 25, 2020, Walker signed a two-year contract with the Panthers worth up to $1.5 million, reuniting him with former Temple head coach Matt Rhule.
 On October 29, 2020, Walker came in for the Panthers during the third quarter against the Atlanta Falcons after an injury to Teddy Bridgewater.
 When playing, Walker only threw one pass completion for three yards to Robby Anderson in his four pass attempts and was benched once Bridgewater was ready to play again.
 After Bridgewater injured his right knee in the fourth quarter of the Panthers' Week 10 game against the Tampa Bay Buccaneers, Walker finished the game, throwing for two completions and 12 yards.
-With Bridgewater remaining injured, Walker made his first NFL start the following week and threw for 258 yards, one touchdown, and two interceptions in a 20–0 win.
+With Bridgewater remaining injured, Walker made his first NFL start the following week against the Detroit Lions, throwing for 258 yards, one touchdown, and two interceptions in a 20–0 win.

 On January 10, 2022, Walker re-signed with the Panthers.
 Walker began to get playing time following Baker Mayfield's injury in Week 5 against the San Francisco 49ers.
-In Week 7, Walker threw for 177 yards and two touchdowns in a 21–3 win over the Tampa Bay Buccaneers.
+In Week 7, Walker threw for 177 yards and two touchdowns in a 21–3 win over the Buccaneers.
+In the Week 8 game against the Atlanta Falcons, Walker completed a 64-yard touchdown pass to receiver D. J. Moore that would've essentially sealed the game for Carolina.
+However, due to Moore taking his helmet off and drawing a flag, the game went into overtime after kicker Eddy Piñeiro missed the extra point, although it was later determined that no flag should have been thrown because Moore was already off the field.
+The NFL's Senior Vice President of Officiating Administration, Perry Fewell, defended the call in interviews, noting that at least two other Panther players removed their helmets while still on the field.
+Debate on the call only intensified, with public discussion shifting to whether or not "in the field" includes the end zone or not, furthermore pointing out that Moore's number was the only one attributed with the penalty.
+The NFL Rulebook has since been updated: "...by a player in the field of play or the end zone."

+The Panthers would go on to lose the game 34–37 in overtime.

 Chicago Bears

 On March 16, 2023, Walker signed a two-year contract with the Chicago Bears.
+On August 27, 2023, he was released by the team.